 WHERE TO STAY

 The eco-lodges of the Osa Peninsula are not your typical hotel.
 Surrounded by rainforest, you can enjoy the comforts of home in your cabana, villa, or treehouse while tuning into the wild rhythms of the habitat.
 Luxury jungle eco-lodges are sprinkled throughout, all engaging in sustainable travel practices.
 Our agents visit Costa Rica annually to stay up to date on hotels, destinations, and tours.
-This first-hand knowledge and experience allows us to plan travel itineraries that encompass your interests, needs, tastes and budget.
+This first-hand knowledge and experience allow us to plan travel itineraries that encompass your interests, needs, tastes, and budget.

 Let us guide you

 If your wanderlust is calling, why not start by filling in our travel enquiry form or give us a call at (877)509-6033.
-We take the stress out of planning and deliver highly personalized travel packages and concierge service for individuals, families, and groups.
+We take the stress out of planning and deliver highly personalized travel packages and concierge services for individuals, families, and groups.